curtispuetz/pypp-docs/docs/learn_pypp.md

 ### 1) A function

-If you add the following function to a Py++ src file
+If you add the following function to a Py++ source file

 ```python
 # list_adder.py